- MEPs call for strengthened member states’ cooperation, especially between border regions

 Better representation of stakeholders and involvement of Parliament

-A newly established Health Security Committee, comprising national representatives to discuss political and technical topics, should also involve relevant EU agencies, such as the European Medicines Agency and the European Centre for Disease Control and Prevention.
+The Health Security Committee, comprising national representatives to discuss political and technical topics, should also involve relevant EU agencies, such as the European Medicines Agency and the European Centre for Disease Control and Prevention.
 Agencies’ representatives, as well as representatives of the European Parliament, should attend committee meetings as observers, according to MEPs.
 Their text calls for wider consultation of public health experts, international organisations and healthcare professionals.

 “With this report, we strengthen the Commission proposal, allowing the EU to better prevent and respond to any kind of future public health threats.
 Beyond infectious diseases, the Union is currently not protected enough against environmental, food, biological, chemical or other threats”, said Rapporteur Véronique Trillet-Lenoir (Renew, FR).
 “Our priority must be to guarantee health solidarity by reducing health inequalities within member states and beyond Europe.” she added.